 Contact information for local car and van rental agencies can be provided, if necessary.

-*Keep in mind that roads in East Kentucky are often curvy, narrow, at various elevations, and are sometimes unpaved or in need of repair (especially now, due to the recent flooding).
+*Keep in mind that roads in Eastern Kentucky are often curvy, narrow, at various elevations, and are sometimes unpaved or in need of repair (especially now, due to the recent flooding).
 Large vehicles, like buses, are difficult to maneuver on many of these roadways and present safety hazards.
 Please allow plenty of time for driving to and from worksites!

 Safety is of utmost importance to HDA.
 The lead carpenter at each worksite will supervise you at all times and will ensure the safety of every volunteer.
 Clear and direct communication between the lead carpenter and the volunteer group’s leader is crucial to your safety as well.
 Put your group’s safety first in all things!
 Please review, become well acquainted with, and refer to the Work Site Rules, which you have been provided in your Volunteer Planning Guide.
 Following the Work Site Rules keeps everyone safe.
 While Housing Development Alliance staff and carpenters have full authority to enforce Work Site Rules, it is the Group Leader’s/Group Leaders’ responsibility to supervise members of their group (including any children who come along), ensure their safety, and enforce the Work Site Rules.